kodeine/laravel-meta/README.md

 #### Changing the default connection name

-If you are using this package with a secondary database connection, you can set the `METADATA_DATABASE` variable in your `.env.php`in order to let this package know the secondary connection database name.
+If you are using this package with a secondary database connection, you can set the `METADATA_DATABASE` variable in your `.env`in order to let this package know the secondary connection database name.

 ```
 // CONNECTION #1